-While we love hearing from you, the website has a wealth of information.
-We think you just may need a nudge in the right direction.
+While we love hearing from you, maybe you just may need an assist.

 Space is available on a first-come-first-served basis.
 Reservations are not accepted.